darkyghost/mhddos/README.md

-      -h, --help             show this help message and exit -t, --threads 300      Threads per CPU Core (default is 300) -c, --config URL       URL to a config file (list of targets in plain text) -p, --period 300       How often to update the proxies (default is 600) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t, --threads 300      Threads per CPU Core (default is 300) -c, --config URL       URL to a config file (list of targets in plain text) -p, --period 900       How often to update the proxies (default is 900) --debug                Enable debug output from MHDDoS
-                             Higher values give more proxies, but with lower speed/quality.
-                             Parsing also takes more time (default is 3)

-      --debug                Enable debug output from MHDDoS
-      --rpc 1000             How many requests to send on a single proxy connection (default is 1000) --udp-threads 1        Threads to run per UDP target (default is 1, change carefully)

-      --http-methods GET     List of HTTP(s) attack methods to use.
+      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --http-methods GET     List of HTTP(s) attack methods to use.
                              (default is GET, POST, STRESS, BOT, PPS) Refer to MHDDoS docs for available options